Nuremberg Toy Museum: Lydia and Paul Bayer

 The core of the museum's collection is approximately 12,000 toys, which have been collected over decades by Lydia (1897–1961) and Paul Bayer (1896–1982).
 The Bayers had begun to put together a comprehensive collection of toys by the early 1920s, although toys were not seen as having cultural or historical value at the time.
 The private Lydia Bayer Museum, located in Neubaustraße in Würzburg, was open to the public.

 Museum

 The city of Nuremberg took over the Bayers' stocks in 1966.
 Thanks to the support of the aid association, the Hallersches Haus in Karlstraße was ready to open in 1971.

-The toy museum has turned into an extraordinarily successful museum with international recognition.
+The toy museum has turned into a museum with international recognition.
 The exhibits area was expanded to 1200 m2 in 1989 and to 1400 m2 in 1998 due to roof constructions.
 The Toy Museum and the German Games Archive in Nuremberg are part of the network Nuremberg Municipal Museums founded in 1994.
 Other places that are part of the network are the Dürer-Haus, the City Museum Fembohaus, the Tucher Mansion, the Museum for Industrial Culture, the Documentation Centre Nazi Party Rally Grounds and the Memorium Nuremberg Trials.